Lihp8270/TouchRefWatch/HowTo.md

-# Touch Ref Watch - How To
+# Touch Referee Watch - How To

 **Modes - Competitive vs Casual**
 Touch Ref Watch has 2 main modes, competitive and casual.